-NB: Harbingers of a New Age provides a supplement called ‘VegeDog’, which provides all three of these: Vitamin B12, taurine and L-carnitine.
+NB: Harbingers of a New Age provides a supplement called ‘VegeDog’, which provides two of these: Vitamin B12 and taurine.
 One month’s supply of this fantastic product costs just $12.00.
-That’s only 40 cents per day to make sure that your dog is getting all of these important nutrients, as well as other important vitamins and minerals.
+That’s only 40 cents per day to make sure that your dog is getting these important nutrients, as well as other essential vitamins and minerals.

 Oils & Essential Fatty Acids